Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Signal Letters: LDGN

-Built in Copenhagen 1928.
+Built by Burmeister & Wain's Maskin & Skibsbyggeri A/S, Copenhagen in 1928.
 Previous names: Sud Africano until 1932, Paraguayo until 1939.

 Captain: Mons Augestad

-(based on her movement card, received from Tony Cooper, England - dates are European style, with day / month / year).
+Based on her movement card, received from Tony Cooper, England - dates are European style, with day / month / year.

 Arrival